KSP-KOS/KOS/doc/source/addons/KAC.rst

     :ref:`Vessel <vessel>` structure of that the alarm is attached to, use this to set VESSELID, instead of setting it directly, unless you want to unattach the Alarm from any Vessel.

-.. attribute:: KACAlarm:XferOriginBodyname
+.. attribute:: KACAlarm:XFERORIGINBODYNAME

     :type: string
     :access: Get/Set

     Name of the body the vessel is departing from.

-.. attribute:: KACAlarm:XferTargetBodyname
+.. attribute:: KACAlarm:XFERTARGETBODYNAME

     :type: string
     :access: Get/Set